ahmadluay9/travel-planner-app/README.md

 - [Application Demo]()

-The "Travel Recommendation App" project aims to develop a travel recommendation system with Google Places API and OpenAI LLM that returns a list of recommended location based on users input.
+The "Travel Recommendation App" project aims to develop a travel recommendation system using Google Places API and OpenAI LLM that returns a list of recommended location based on users input.

 ---